 This work is licensed under a Creative Commons Attribution 4.0 License.

 McGraw, Daniel A., "Formulating an Intentional Curriculum for Spiritual Leadership Development at the West University Church of Christ" (2016).
-Doctor of Ministry Project/Theses.
+Doctor of Ministry Theses.
 24.

 Biblical Studies Commons, Christian Denominations and Sects Commons, Christianity Commons, Critical and Cultural Studies Commons, Ethics in Religion Commons, Leadership Studies Commons, Liturgy and Worship Commons, Missions and World Christianity Commons, Organizational Communication Commons, Practical Theology Commons, Religious Thought, Theology and Philosophy of Religion Commons, Rhetoric Commons, Speech and Rhetorical Studies Commons